d3/d3-hierarchy/README.md

 Enoch | Awan
 Azura | Eve

-We can represent this as a CSV file:
+To represent this hierarchy as a CSV file:

 ```
 id,parentId